Skip to content

 .query(...)

-Executes an InfluxQL statement.
+Execute an InfluxQL statement.
 Parameters are as follows:

 Parameter Type Required / Default Description

-bind_params dict None Bind parameters
+bind_params dict None Binding parameters

 Example